mickdekkers/parse-xsd-duration/README.md

 ### `parse-xsd-duration(xsdDuration: string, toObject: boolean): number | null`

-- Converts an XSD duration string to seconds by default and to object with parameter toObject = true.
+- Converts an XSD duration string to seconds by default or to object with parameter `toObject` = `true`.
 - If the string is not a valid XSD duration, it will return `null`.
 - If the input is not a string, it will throw a `TypeError`.